 sns.countplot(x='bioactivity_class', data=df_2class)

-The above chart shows that the dataset is balanced for inactive and active compounds.
+The above graph shows that the dataset is almost balanced for inactive and active compounds, so there would not be any biases.

-The machine does not understand categories or alphabets.
+Also, we know that the machine does not understand categories or text.
 It only understands binary language or numbers.
-So in the next section, we convert molecular compounds into features that computers can understand.
+So let's convert molecular compounds into features that computers can understand.

 import xgboost as xg